pepmartinez/keuss/docusaurus/docs/04-Usage/08-Experiments-and-Curiosities/01-map-of-strict-ordered-queues.md

 The implementation comes in the form of a queue backend named `intraorder`, backed by `mongodb` and works as follows:

 * All items in a queue will provide a *grouping identifier*, which is expected at the field `iid`
-* When an item is pushed in a queu where other items already exist with the same `iid`, it is *guaranteed* that this item will not be served until the already-existing items are gone (popped, committed or moved to deadletter)
+* When an item is pushed in a queue where other items already exist with the same `iid`, it is *guaranteed* that this item will not be served until the already-existing items are gone (popped, committed or moved to deadletter)
 * The former is true also in the presence of retries and delays: if an item is rolled back, it will block any other item with the same `iid` that happened to be pushed after